 - Delivery Mode: Classroom

-- Work placement: 120 hours at various locations
+- Work placement: 120 hours in regulated care services

-- Duration: 36 weeks + 5 weeks summer holidays
+- Duration: 36 weeks (may include 5 weeks summer holidays)

 - Assessment: Students must successfully complete all assessment activities including written assessment, scenario, roleplay, portfolio, workplace-based tasks and assessor observations.